The Toon in concert August 1, 2013

 The Buddy Holly Center announces The Toon as part of the Summer Showcase Concert Series.
 The Toon will entertain the audience with a mix of R&B, Rock, Blues, Classic Rock and Country on Thursday, August 1, 2013, from 5:30 p.m. - 7:30 p.m. in Meadows Courtyard.
 The concert is FREE and open to the public.
 A cash bar will be provided.
 Please, no outside beverages allowed.

 The Toon is based in Lubbock, TX, and consists of Rev. Al Warner on bass guitar and vocals; Terry Vincent on the Hammond organ, piano and vocals; Jaime Moreno on drums and vocals; and Tony Adams on lead guitar.
 Each of the members has a long regional music history, as well as solo music performance experience.
 The Toon displays their professional experience with ease and are enjoyable to watch.

-The First Friday Art Trail works to promote art and outreach within the community of Lubbock by providing an opportunity to enjoy fine art and entertainment.
-On Friday, April 4, 2014 the Buddy Holly Center will be open from 6:00 p.m. – 9:00 p.m. for patrons to view its exhibits.
-There will be FREE admission, a cash bar and refreshments.
-For more information on the First Friday Art Trail visit www.ffat.org.
+On Friday, August 7, 2015 the Buddy Holly Center will be open from 6:00 – 9:00 p.m. for patrons to view its exhibits during First Friday Art Trail.
+There will be FREE admission and refreshments.
+For more information on the First Friday Art Trail, visit www.ffat.org.

-Regular Participant of the First Friday Art Trail Organized by
+Regular Participant of the First Friday Art Trail A Program of

 The Louise Hopkins Underwood Center for the Arts (LHUCA)